moggieuk/Happy-Hare/README.md

     - If `sync=0` and `servo=1`, it disengages and lifts the servo
     - If `sync=0` and `servo=0`, it only disengages the synchronization

-Note you can still control the gear stepper motor with the `MANUAL_STEPPER` command, however, this will only be effective if the stepper is not currently syncing with the extruder.
+Note you can still control the gear stepper motor with the `MMU_TEST_MOVE` commmand or the more Klipper direct `MANUAL_STEPPER` command, however, this will only be effective if the stepper is not currently syncing with the extruder.

 #### Other synchonization options

 In addition to synchronizing the gear motor to the extruder during print the same mechanism can be used to synchronize during other parts of the loading and unload process.
-Whilst these might seem like duplicates of previous partial load/unload sync movements they operate slightly more simlified manner.
-If they are all disabled, Happy Hare will operate as it did previously.
-If these options are enabled they turn off the former functionality.
+If they are all disabled, Happy Hare will operate with non synchronized movements except for the optional extruder transisiton phase.
+If these options are enabled they override and force full synchronized operation.
 E.g. If `sync_extruder_load` is enabled it will keep the gear synchronized with the extruder for the entire loading of the extruder.<br>

-> **Note** many run the gear stepper at maximum current to overcome friction.
-If you are one of those you might want to consider using `sync_gear_current` to reduce the current while it is synced during print to keep the temperature down.
+> **Note** If you run the gear stepper synchronized for long prints you might find that it can become very hot.
+You might want to consider using `sync_gear_current` to reduce the current while it is synced during print to keep the temperature down.
+Afterall you probably don't need full power while printing.
+The current will be restored for loading and unloading operations.

-`sync_extruder_load` turns on/off synchronization of extruder loading<br>
+`sync_extruder_load` Turns on/off synchronization of extruder loading<br>
-`sync_extruder_unload` turns on/off synchronization of extruder unloading<br>
+`sync_extruder_unload` Turns on/off synchronization of extruder unloading<br>
-`sync_form_tip` turns on/off synchronization of the stand alone tip forming movement<br>
+`sync_form_tip` Turns on/off synchronization of the stand alone tip forming movement<br>
-`sync_gear_current` the percentage reduction of gear stepper while it is synchronized with extruder<br>
+`sync_gear_current` The percentage reduction of gear stepper while it is synchronized with extruder<br>

 </details>